OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/03-reading-a-pot.md

 <!-- // this experiment will use a potentiometer to control brightness of an LED -->

 So far, we've been using a program to control output pins.
 Let's try using physical user input to control our software!
 This experiment will use a potentiometer (trimpot) to control brightness of an LED.
+Along the way, we'll learn about using polling to read the status of an input.

 Before we begin, let's take a look at the trimpot and one way to change the brightness of an LED.

 ### Variable Resistor